-How did CJSW get started and how did you first hear about it?
+How long have you two been involved with WVIA and how did you first hear about the station?

 Do you have a favorite artist or album you never get tired of listening to?

-Who is an artist or band outside the realm of what gets played on CJSW that people might be surprised to know you love?
+Who is an artist or band totally outside the realm of the music you play on WVIA that people might be surprised to know you love?

 What event in your life would you say has shaped you the most as a person?

 If you could choose, what time period in the past would you most want to travel back to and visit?

 I was born in the 1950s, came of age in the 60s, endured the 70s, 80s etc. Maybe the late 1920s before the crash.